 It is important to take steps to minimize your financial exposure to uncovered medical costs.
 But whereas your incentives for saving for retirement are easy to digest—to be able to afford a desired lifestyle after your working years—planning for the less palatable aspects of old age can be more challenging.

-A report from the U.S. Department of Health and Human Services estimates that about half of people turning 65 will need some type of long-term-care services in their lifetimes.2
+A report from the U.S. Department of Health and Human Services estimates that 70% of people turning 65 will need some type of long-term care services in their remaining years.2

 One year in a private room in a nursing home costs $97,455 today and is projected to reach $176,015 in 20 years.3 Even with a robust portfolio, you may have trouble handling such large costs with savings on hand.

 Many adults nearing retirement age are concerned about health-care costs but unsure how to budget for them.
 More than half of affluent, older Americans are unsure or can’t estimate what their annual health care (53%) or long-term care costs (65%) in retirement will be.4

 Those fears are warranted.
 An average retired couple age 65 in 2018 may need approximately $280,000 in after-tax savings to cover health care expenses in retirement.
 Their actual cost will depend on when they retire, lifespan, and health situation.5